 We tasted red wine too, while Stefanie and Rupert had the white.
 New wine from the vineyard, great taste!
 Continuing with tasting traditional drinks, Rupert ordered us some Sturm, as Most was not available.
 Most and Sturm as both pre-stages of wine.
 Now, Sturm is sweet, but the Most tasted almost like a mix of cider and vinegar.
 Yet, down it went quite quickly, sip by sip.
 I’d probably say I’m not a fan of Most.
 I prefer Sturm and wine.
 But it was an interesting drink.

 While snacking on the brettljause, we spent a good couple of hours talking about food and wine, different cultures, the places we’d been to, the places we want to go.
 We learnt a lot about Stefanie and Rupert and their love of cycling, not to forget their nine bicycles.
-Sarah told stories of bungee jumping and wine tours.
+Sarah told stories of bungee jumping and wine tours in South Africa.
 I added my two bits about different places.

 We finally had to leave when the buschenschank was closing for the night.
 Stefanie and Rupert, our wonderful hosts helped us find another bus stop, where we got onto Tram Number 3, yet another last tram going back to Jakominiplatz and then walked back to our hotel.
 It was an enjoyable evening eating brettlejause with lovely people who we do hope to see again soon.